-- Draft strategic plan 2020-2022 late in 2019 opened to public consultation including on information about the planned multi-band spectrum auction. - BIPT granted temporary 5G 3.6-3.8 GHz licences to five players in April 2020.
-Licences are valid until a traditional auction procedure takes place. - Launch of 5G services by Proximus on April 1st, 2020
+- Draft strategic plan 2020-2022 late in 2019 opened to public consultation including on information about the planned multi-band spectrum auction. - BIPT granted temporary 5G 3.6-3.8 GHz licences to five players (Entropia Investments, Telenet, Proximus, Orange Belgium) in April 2020.
+Licences are valid until a traditional auction procedure takes place.
+Entropia Investments failed to pay for the permit and lost it in October 2020. - Launch of 5G services by Proximus on April 1st, 2020 - 700 MHz and 3.5 GHz auction not expected before year-end 2021